forestDean/01-html-css-code-refactor/README.md

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](Assets/01-html-css-git-challenge-demo.png)

-> **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
-Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.
+> **Note**: <mark>This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
+Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.</mark>

 ### Getting Started